Seasickness on a Cruise: 7 Tips to Avoid It

 Raging waves in a sea (Photo courtesy of Pixabay)

-Antihistamines such as Dramamine and Bonine are among the over-the-counter medications for motion sickness.
+Consider antihistamines, such as Dramamine and Bonine, as well.
 They block messages between the inner ear and brain that cause nausea and vomiting.

 pharmacy seasickness on a cruise

 Look for acupressure bands at drugstores or online retailers.
 They fit comfortably around your wrist and have adjustable pressure settings.
-It’s essential to wear them before you begin feeling symptoms of seasickness, so be sure to put them on before setting sail.
+It’s essential to wear them before you begin feeling symptoms of seasickness though, so be sure to put them on before setting sail.

-It’s important to note that not all acupressure bands are the same, so be sure to do your research before purchasing.
-Look out for reviews and ratings from customers who have used the product before.
+It’s important to note that not all acupressure bands are the same, so do your research before purchasing.
+Double-check reviews and ratings from customers who have used the product before.

 refillable water bottles celebrity millennium aquaclass cabin